danburkert/honeycomb/CONTRIBUTING.md

 ### Exceptions

 Honeycomb spawns a JVM inside a native process without exception handling, so catching and dealing with Java exceptions can be complex.
-The guidelines below describe how and where Honeycomb throws and handles exceptions.
+The guidelines below describe how and where Honeycomb throws and handles exceptions:

-* The barrier for checked exceptions is between the interfaces Store, Table and Scanner.
+* The barrier for checked exceptions is between the interfaces Store, Table, and Scanner.
 All exceptions coming out of those interfaces must be RuntimeExceptions.
 * Exception logging should happen as close to the source as possible, with logging containing maximum detail, including source, reason, and stack trace.
 Log the context of the operation that caused the exception to occur.
 * Typed runtime exceptions should only be added if they enable better error handling / recognition on the C++ side.
 I.E. a typed runtime exception should only be added if it translates to something other than a generic HA_ERROR code.
 * IOExceptions should be wrapped in RuntimeIOException, which indicates to the C++ side an IOException occurred.